 In fact, it’s the same question I embedded into the title of this article… “Which one Is right for YOU and YOUR business?”

 And if I frame the comparison in a slightly different way, it becomes a whole lot easier to identify which is the best fit.

 Look, I don’t know what business you’re in.
 And I don’t know what services you offer.

-What I do know is, you should be able to take what I given you and figure out pretty quickly whether or not either of these platforms fit into your business (not the other way around).
+What I do know is, you should be able to take what I given you and figure out pretty quickly whether or not sites like Upwork or Fiverr fit into your business (not the other way around).